Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 2.2 Claim 2: Foliage Is Occlusion-Culled

 UE5 grass is distance- and frustum-culled only.
-Helio runs the same conservative Hi-Z max-depth test the meshlet culler uses, at tile and 4×4-cluster granularity, so grass behind a wall costs nothing.
+Helio runs the same conservative Hi-Z max-depth test the meshlet culler uses.
+It operates at tile and 4×4-cluster granularity.
+Grass behind a wall costs nothing.

 Two compute dispatches: